CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=CUDA

 Accelerate the network forwarding pipe by GPUs.
 CUDA and cuDNN are both required.
-This backend is much steady buf may be slower than CUDA-only.
+This backend is much steady but may be slower than CUDA-only.

     $ cmake .. -DBLAS_BACKEND=CUDNN